 Meal Offering Calendar

 To note your intention to offer, click this link or the button below and enter your name and whether you plan on offering on alms round or by delivery (only on weekdays and Sundays) for the relevant day.
-If you plan to offer by delivery, please note the time.
+If offering by delivery, please notify friendsofclearmountain@gmail.com, the day before if possible, with the prospective delivery time and your phone number to allow for any necessary coordination.
+Please also note the prospective delivery time on the calendar.
 The changes, saved automatically, will become visible when you refresh this page.
 To navigate to the next month, use the tabs at the bottom of the sheet.
 If you’re having difficulties, watch this video detailing how to sign up and offer by delivery.
 Sadhu!

 Meal Offering FAQ